ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 stop_option = nmonths
 ```

-To monitor the progress of the job after submitting it via `payu` I did
+To monitor the progress of the job after submitting it via `payu` use:
 ```
 tail -f work/log/ocn.log
 ```